One-Nexus/Synergy/README.md

 }
 ```

-We now have the basis for our example module.
+The basis for your module is now ready.
 Next, the actual component itself:

 ```scss
 @mixin header($custom: ()) {